Home maintenance and repairs

 Avoid signing off on work

-Try to avoid signing anything that says you are completely satisfied with the work done.
+Try to avoid signing anything that says you are fully satisfied with the work done.
 You may, for example, have to wait for a good downpour before you know whether your leaking roof has been fixed properly.
 If you've signed a satisfaction note, it may make it more difficult for you to claim later.

 You've got six years from the date of any break of contract in which to take court action against the tradesman but your rights decrease as time passes and proving your case becomes more difficult.

 What to do if you have a complaint